 Before we get into our recommendations, it’s important to note that every gynecomastia specialist has their own prescription for how you should sleep after man boob surgery.
 We’ve heard everything from “no side sleeping for several weeks” to “use whatever position is comfortable.”
 You should follow the advice of your own plastic surgeon.

-Here are the top five recommendations we give New York gynecomastia patients.
+Here are the top five recommendations we give our gynecomastia patients.
 (You can also read some of our input to guys in the forums of gynecomastia.org, here and here.)

 After initial healing, if you do end up on your side some of the time, it’s not a disaster.
 You may experience lopsided swelling that should resolve itself with no lasting effect.
 If you wake up on your side, you might want to turn to the other side for a while to even things out.